Minnows © Michel Roggo

 Michael Edmondstone, Communications and Engagement Lead

-Over the past 15 years, Michael has worked across a range of communications roles, including as a journalist in Tanzania, and marketing manager in a media agency.
+Michael has worked across a range of communications roles, including as a journalist in Tanzania, and marketing manager in a media agency.
 After spending the best part of a decade in the corporate sector, he joined an environmental NGO as a communications officer, where he felt he could better make a positive difference to the challenges facing the natural world.
 He joined SHOAL in 2020 and enjoys the challenge of drawing attention to freshwater species that have historically been overlooked.